Vyral/mcpherson-sisters/_posts/2023-08-31-fall-parade-preview-tour-our-exquisite-model-home-in-evanswood.md

 Mark your calendars because we're excited to welcome you during the Fall Parade.
 Our doors will be opened from **Thursday to Sunday, 12 PM to 6 PM.** You can find us at 10100 Penny Lane North in Maple Grove.
 And who knows, we might even be serving up pumpkin spice lattes to add that extra touch of warmth to your visit.

-While our partnership with Stone Gate Builders is a thrilling new chapter, we want you to know that our commitment to serving your real estate needs remains steadfast.
+While our partnership with Stonegate Builders is a thrilling new chapter, we want you to know that our commitment to serving your real estate needs remains steadfast.
 We're still dedicated to assisting you with existing homes and exploring opportunities that align with your goals.

 Located just north of Mama G's on 101, behind the Hindu temple, our model home stands as a testament to both craftsmanship and luxury.
 If you're curious about new construction, the current real estate market, or anything in between, we're here to provide the insights you need.
 Your questions are always welcome.
 Reach out to us by phone or email.